usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ### <a name="_17_0_2_4_78e0236_1389372163799_981952_2926"></a>*The **BallotMeasureSelection** Class*
 ![Image of BallotMeasureSelection](Election_Results_Reporting_UML_documentation_files/_17_0_2_4_78e0236_1389798977982_930954_5339.png)

-For a ballot selection in a ballot measure contest.
+For a contest selection in a ballot measure contest.
 Because judicial or other retention contests are often treated like ballot measure contests, this element can be used also for retention contests.
-It inherits the attributes of [BallotSelection](#_17_0_2_4_78e0236_1389372163799_981952_2926).
+It inherits the attributes of [ContestSelection](#_17_0_2_4_78e0236_1389372124445_11077_2906).

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------